 This is not my only blog, nor is it my longest-running.
 That “honour” goes to one of my RL-related blogs, which I’ve been managing since 2006.
 I still write the occasional post there when I feel like it.
 In the fifteen years that I’ve been managing that blog, I’ve been able to befriend like-minded friends; we’ve exchanged links to each other’s blogs, we’ve had long-winded and often heated discussions, we’ve come to understand each other, and connect with each other.
 As blogs gradually gave way to the fast-paced detritus that is Facebook, we connected with each other there.
-And also on Twitter, LinkedIn, and other social media that are more RL.
+And also on Twitter, LinkedIn, and other social media that are more RL-centric.

 With some people, we got to meet in person, talk on the phone, on Skype, whatever.
 With others, our communication, heartfelt though it was, remained within the confines of text-only exchanges – that’s what they felt comfortable with, so that’s what it was.
 Some people drifted away and went their own way.
 Others made themselves sparser than before due to family and work obligations.
 Some others sadly passed away.